Does Your School Have a Teacher Librarian? [CSLA, 2014]

 4. Planning is a good thing.
 Advanced planning with the TL will greatly increase you and your students’ chances for success with projects that require information resources.
 A well-planned research unit or technology project will greatly decrease frustrations for everyone involved.
 With our experience, we can let you know what strategies work and don’t work.
-See examples of 5 units of work for integrating information skills in the NSW K-6 curriculum.
+See Information Skills in the School.
+NSW Department of Education.

 5. Recognize that the library provides access to both print and electronic information.
 We can determine which one best suits your and your students’ needs.
 Students do not always realize that print resources are the best for many purposes.
 It breaks our heart to watch a student spend a frustrating hour trying to find the answer to a question on the Internet that could have been answered with a print resource in minutes.